happycod3r/WinGPT/docs/README.md

 ```

 2) Next you will see a setup screen where you should enter a username that you would
-like to use within the WinGTP application and your OpenAI api key.
+like to use within WinGTP and your OpenAI api key.
 > Without an api key you will not be able to access WinGTP as none of it's features
 > will work without it.
 If you need further instructions on how to obtain one check
 > out the [OpenAI API Key](#openai-api-key) section.